Best Camping Gear

 Frequently Asked Questions

 Everyone’s needs are different, but everyone should have a flashlight or headlamp.
 Food and water, along with cooking equipment and utensils are other necessities.
 Sleeping gear and heat sources are also important for everyone.
 If you plan to carry a cell phone you will need to charge it, so an accessory with a charging station would also be a good idea.
-Some other accessories to consider would be tools and a GPS.
+Some other stuff to consider would be tools and a GPS.

 There are containers with airtight lids that you can purchase for your camping food.
 You want to be sure the containers keep your food fresh and seal out the critters and water.
 For an easier and safe way to pack food, you can purchase food packages that are ready to eat.
 With them, you just add water and you can eat them straight out of the package.
 They are sealed and hold a long shelf life.